Charles Schwab vs Cash App in 2026

 Extra Features

-Schwab’s extra features include all the tools expected for effective trading, such as charting, backtesting, trading scripts, automated trades, alerts, and adjustable watch lists.
-Crucially, Schwab also gives you access to professional portfolio management services.
+Schwab’s extra features include advanced tools such as charting, backtesting, trading scripts, automated trading, alerts, and customizable watchlists.
+Most importantly, Schwab provides access to professional portfolio management services.

 Promotions